Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 While in the future we expect you to be able to test your own programs, for this project we've given you the full test suite.

-The tests are split over 5 files: `TestEmptySpace`, `TestMaxTileExists`, `TestAtLeastOneMoveExists`, `TestUpOnly`, and `TestModel`.
-Each file tests a specific portion of the code with the exception of `TestModel` which tests all the things you write in coordination with each other.
-Such a test is called an _integration test_ and are incredibly important in testing.
+The tests are split over 9 files: `TestEmptySpace`, `TestMaxTileExists`, `TestAtLeastOneMoveExists`, `TestModel`, `TestUpOnly`, `TestTiltNoMerge`, `TestTiltMerge`, `TestMultipleMoves`, and `TestNbyN`.
+Each file tests a specific portion of the code with the exception of `TestMultipleMoves` which tests all the things you write in coordination with each other.
+Such a test is called an
+_integration test_ and are incredibly important in testing.
 While unit tests run things in isolation, integration tests run things all together and are designed to catch obscure bugs that occur as a result of the interaction between different functions you've written.

-So do not attempt to debug `TestModel` until you're passing the rest of the tests!
+So do not attempt to debug `TestMultipleMoves` until you're passing the rest of the tests!
 In fact, the order in which we discuss the tests is the order you should attempt them in.

 We recommend using the given tests to debug your code, though you're also welcome to debug by running `Main.java`.
-We have also provided an alternate way to start the game in a file called `CustomizableMain.java`.
-This is the same as `Main`, but allows you to start the board from any state you'd like (by editing the `createCustomStartModel` method).
+You can also start the game from a specific state by changing the `CUSTOM_START` and `USE_CUSTOM_START` variables in `Main.java`, which may be helpful for debugging specific tests.

+To run all the tests at once, you can right-click the tests folder in Intellij, then click "Run All Tests"

 We'll now take a look at each of these tests and show you how to read the error messages.